 It could take a while before the right dog comes along.
 We are a small breed rescue so thankfully we do not have a large turnover of dogs, so waiting times may be a little longer.
 People with more specific needs such as full time workers, families with young children and cats may have to wait longer too.
 We also ask you consider that Bedlingtons have high maintenance coats and they need to be groomed / trimmed about every 6-8 weeks.

-We do ask for a minimum Adoption Donation of £100 per dog as this helps a little towards the cost of rehoming a dog .
+We do ask for an Adoption Donation of £150 per dog home to home and £180 from foster to home as this helps a little towards the cost of rehoming a dog .
 Last year our behavioural / veterinary fees totalled over £10,000 so every penny helps us to continue to offer this very important back up and support to every dog that needs it.

 We do not rehome our rescues outside of the UK.
 We offer back and support to our adopting families and we can't do this outside of the UK.